• Skip to main content

 SIG Sauer P226R – Evolution of Combat Handguns

 Getting a new gun is always a fun time.
 My latest pistol is a new twist on a classic: the SIG Sauer P226R.
-This new SIG handgun has the updated E2 styling and the now nearly-ubiquitous accessory rail.
+This new SIG handgun has updated ergonomic features and a now ubiquitous accessory rail.

 I’ll cut to the chase early: I really like the gun and if you want one, go and buy it without any hesitation.
 The gun is not perfect (none are), but I absolutely trust it with my life and have every confidence that it will perform the job it is designed to do.